Sachin04t/Meat-the-Economy/README.md

 <details>
 <summary>🤝 <strong>Meat the Team</strong></summary>

-1. Kaizia: I am a Computer Science major with a minor in Biology and my favorie meat dish is steak
+1. Kaizia: I am a Computer Science major with a minor in Biology and my favorite meat dish is steak
-2. Yeabsera
+2. Yeabsera: I am a Data Science and Political Science major with a minor in Public Policy Analysis and my favorite meat dish is Tibs(Ethiopian dish).
 3. Adham
 4. Sachin